-Perhaps you see this video merely as a form of diversion, apologetics, a way to get people to dissociate Islam from terror.
-On the contrary, I see the video, as well as Facebook pages such as Talk Islam and 1 Million Muslim Voices Against Terrorism, as an invitation to talk about Islamic terror, not to avoid it.
+Perhaps you see Facebook pages such as Talk Islam and 1 Million Muslim Voices Against Terrorism, as a way to dissociate Islam from terrorism; perhaps they are an invitation to talk about Islamic terror, not to avoid it.

 Yet the Western world seems doomed to mire in “Political Correctness” because there are Muslims who are offended by putting together those two words, Islam and terror.

 Would PC prevail if, instead of Muslim terrorists, those murderers were all Jews?
 Would anyone worry about offending us Jews by calling it Jewish terrorism?
 Given all the lies, distortions and hatred openly promulgated against Israel by supposedly serious press outlets and certainly on social media, I think everyone would have a field day.